 The criterion aims to uphold the health, safety and wellbeing of children by ensuring the service meets their nutritional needs or alternatively encourages parents to do so.
 Requirement to keep records for 12 months has been reduced to 3, as this is considered to be a more useful minimum period of time.
 Record-keeping requirements serve two purposes;

 a) to demonstrate compliance with the criterion; and

 b) to provide useful information in the event of any allergic reactions that may develop in children attending.

-If food is provided by parents to be shared, a simple list of all of the food provided for children will meet this requirement.
+If food is provided by parents for a shared lunch a list of all food provided is required to meet this requirement